olle-johannesson/movies-for-pixi/src/movies/jurassic_park_1993.md

 director: "Steven Spielberg"

-summary: "Oh no, this island is full of dinosaurs!"
+summary: "A billionaire makes a zoo on an island with real dinosaurs.
+Sam Neill comes to check it out"

-comment: "Its more than 30 years later and it still looks good.
-This is what practical effects give in competent hands"
+comment: "Its more than 30 years later and it still looks good!
+This is why people do practical effects"

 image: "https://media.giphy.com/media/WsihkyEPkLlfovttgV/giphy-downsized-large.gif"